voschezang/coding-handbook/quotes.md

   * Allow for [free market dynamics](https://en.wikipedia.org/wiki/Market_mechanism) and healthy competition, but to a [limited extend](https://en.wikipedia.org/wiki/Das_Kapital).
   * Minimize the amount of regulation and bureaucracy.
   * Give teams and team-members agency such that they can experiment and innovate.
 Don't punnish good processes with bad outcomes (but learn from them).
+* Multidisciplinary teams are initially less (cost-)efficient than functional teams, but make up for this by writing better and more stable software.
 * Hire the most expensive experts.
 * Be more than just componets (e.g. departments), be interconnected, like a community.
 * Incentivize organizational [awareness](https://en.wikipedia.org/wiki/Andon_(manufacturing))